Hungarian-Style Stuffed Cabbage Rolls

 - 4 strips hardwood smoked bacon

-Remove the cores from each head of cabbage and remove 2 or 3 of the toughest outer leaves.
-Fill a large pot, fitted with a steaming rack if possible, with about 2 to 3 inches of water.
+Remove the cores and 2 outermost leaves from each head of cabbage.
+Add 2 to 3 inches of water to a large pot fitted with a steaming rack.
 Bring the water to a boil and place a head (or two if the pot is large enough) of cabbage in the pot.
-Cover and steam for about 15 to 20 minutes, until the leaves are tender and pliable enough to separate and roll.
+Cover and steam for 12 to 15 minutes, or until the leaves are tender and pliable enough to separate and roll.
 It may be helpful to remove the cabbage midway through the cooking time, remove a few of the most tender outer leaves and return the head to the pot to finish cooking.
-You can also freeze raw heads of cabbage in advance and defrost them to soften the leaves for rolling.
-See more about this method in the recipe notes.

-To continue preparing the cabbage for rolling, remove the leaves, layer by layer and set aside, blotting any excess moisture with a kitchen towel as you work.
-You will need between 36 and 48 leaves to accomodate the quantity of meat in this recipe.
-Set aside the remaining inner portion of cabbage for chopping later.
+Continue preparing the cabbage leaves for rolling by removing them from the heads, layer by layer.
+Set the leaves aside, blotting any excess moisture with a kitchen towel as you work.
+Depending on the diameter of your cabbages, you will need between 30 and 40 leaves to accomodate the quantity of meat in this recipe.
+Reserve the remaining cabbage for chopping.

 To ensure easy rolling, it's best to pare away the thickest portion of the center vein of each cabbage leaf.
 To do this, turn each leaf outer side up and insert the point of a paring knife just under the thinnest part of the center vein.